-The bonds are initially valued at fair value plus transaction costs with subsequent measurement at their amortized cost value.
+The bonds are initially valued at fair value net of transaction costs incurred and subsequently carried at their amortized cost.
+Any difference between the proceeds (net of transaction costs) and the amount repayable at maturity is amortized over the lifetime of the transaction.
 All long-term bonds have a remaining maturity of more than one year.
 No assets were pledged as collateral by the Company.